Raj0705/CRUD-OPERATIONS/README.md

 This project was bootstrapped with [Create Nodejs MongoDB And React App](https://github.com/create-react-app).

-## In this project I created add form , Email, validation mobile number .
+## In this project I created add form ,Name, Email and mobile number and also edit and update.

 ## Available Scripts